aws-samples/aws-modern-application-workshop/module-1/README.md

 ### Restrict access to the S3 bucket

-Next we obtain the cloudfront origin access identity so that the s3 bucket may be restricted to it.
-Then we define an IAM policy to restrict access to the S3 bucket so that only CloudFront distribution can access it.
+We want to restrict access to our S3 bucket, and only allow access from the CloudFront distribution.
+We'll use an [Origin Access Identity (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) to allow CloudFront to access and serve files to our users.

-**Action:** Write/Copy the following code:
+**Action:** Within the `web-application-stack.ts` constructor write the folllowing code:

 ```typescript
 const origin = new cloudfront.CfnCloudFrontOriginAccessIdentity(this, "BucketOrigin", {